Russia rains missiles on recaptured Ukrainian city

 “There’s no army, there’s no soldiers.
 There are just people living here and they’re (still) firing,” he said.

+Kherson’s population has dwindled to around 80,000 from its prewar level near 300,000.
 The government has said it will help people evacuate if they want to, but many say they have no place to go.

 “There is no work (elsewhere), there is no work here,” said Ihor Novak as he stood on a street examining the aftermath of the shelling.
 “For now, the Ukrainian army is here and with them we hope it will be safer.”